Research & Reports

-Parent Zone’s latest report looks into the world of virtual currency betting, where children as young as 13 years old are spending pocket money to gamble online.
+Parent Zone’s report looks into the world of virtual currency betting, where children as young as 13 years old are spending pocket money to gamble online.

-Parent Zone's latest research talks to children and young people to find out how the first generation of digital parents have been doing.
+Parent Zone's research talks to children and young people to find out how the first generation of digital parents have been doing.

 How can building digital resilience in children and young people protect them online?